sashafirsov/html-demo-element/README.md

   If omitted it would be placed beneath of `text` slot
 * `legend` - placeholder where the value of `legend` attribute would be rendered as H3.
   When omitted, it would be placed on top.
+* `description` - placeholder where the value of `description` attribute would be rendered as dd.
+  When omitted, it would be placed on beneath of description.

 ## Properties and attributes
 * `source` - the source code text.
 If the attribute is not defined, it would be initialized from `source` slot ^^
 * `type` - one of [prism js  supported languages](https://prismjs.com/#supported-languages) or `auto`.
   `html`, `css`, `js` imported by default.
 When omitted, assumed `html`.
 * `legend` - optional heading for `html-demo-element`
+* `description` - additional text in title, bellow the legend
 * `src` - optional url to retrieve the source.
 When `type` is omitted, it is detected from `content-type` or extension.

 [npm-image]:      https://img.shields.io/npm/v/html-demo-element.svg